-Likelihood
+Strategic risks

-Risks How we mitigate the risk What we've done this year Risk trend Strategic risks 1.
-Strategy delivery Failing to grow Tate & Lyle would prevent us from delivering our Group targets.
+1. Strategy delivery

+Failing to grow Tate & Lyle would prevent us from delivering our Group targets.
 This could reduce our profitability in both the short and long term and damage investors' view of us.

 Revenue and EBITDA growth, and M&A activity, are key components of how we will successfully grow our business, and we have a five-year strategic plan in place to support this.

-Our organic and acquisitive growth plan supports our strategy.
-We have global and regional five-year plans focused on key categories.
-Our Board regularly reviews and challenges the strategic direction of the business to help us stay competitive and successful in our chosen markets.
-Our Executive Committee regularly reviews our strategic progress and financial performance, as well as the opportunities in our markets and competitor activities.
-Our M&A team works closely with Innovation and Commercial Development (ICD) and Food & Beverage Solutions to identify acquisitions and partnerships that will help us grow.
-We have incentive schemes and bonus programmes in place for customerfacing teams that are tied to strategic, commercial and operational targets.
-We strengthened our customer offering and presence in Asia with the integration of our acquired stevia and tapioca businesses, as well as Quantum Hi-Tech, a leader in FOS and GOS dietary fibres in China.
-We invested in further building our solution selling capabilities in areas such as sensory and open innovation.
-We executed targeted programmes to develop new ways of working with customers to build stronger solutions-based partnerships.
-We expanded our global network of Customer Innovation and Collaboration Centres, opening a new Centre in Jakarta, Indonesia.
-We continued to build our technical services capabilities in Asia, the Middle East, Africa and Latin America - a process we began last year to accelerate our business presence in higher growth markets.
-We launched a number of online tools to continue to support and build connections with our customers.
+- Our organic and acquisitive growth plan supports our strategy.
+We have global and regional five-year plans focused on key categories. - Our Board regularly reviews and challenges the strategic direction of the business to help us stay competitive and successful in our chosen markets. - Our Executive Committee regularly reviews our strategic progress and financial performance, as well as the opportunities in our markets and competitor activities. - Our M&A team works closely with Innovation and Commercial Development (ICD) and Food & Beverage Solutions to identify acquisitions and partnerships that will help us grow. - We have incentive schemes and bonus programmes in place for customerfacing teams that are tied to strategic, commercial and operational targets.

+- We strengthened our customer offering and presence in Asia with the integration of our acquired stevia and tapioca businesses, as well as Quantum Hi-Tech, a leader in FOS and GOS dietary fibres in China. - We invested in further building our solution selling capabilities in areas such as sensory and open innovation. - We executed targeted programmes to develop new ways of working with customers to build stronger solutions-based partnerships. - We expanded our global network of Customer Innovation and Collaboration Centres, opening a new Centre in Jakarta, Indonesia. - We continued to build our technical services capabilities in Asia, the Middle East, Africa and Latin America - a process we began last year to accelerate our business presence in higher growth markets. - We launched a number of online tools to continue to support and build connections with our customers.
 These include our Communities of Practice for dairy and beverage, and our Technical Exchange Forums for areas such as plant-based products.

+2. Innovation

-2. Innovation Developing and commercialising new products is essential to our ability to lead the industry in our chosen categories, and, therefore, to the long-term growth of our business.
-Without them, we might be unable to meet our customers' future We have a robust innovation process, based on both in-house development and external open innovation, which delivers a strong pipeline of new ingredients and solutions for our customers.
-Our ICD team monitors consumer and category trends and works closely with commercial partners to ensure new products and solutions meet our customers' needs.
-Our ICD team connects with external organisations, including biotech, pharma, and food technology accessions to identify and make the most of scalable Our investment in innovation and solution selling capabilities, increased by 5%.
-New Products revenue grew by 13% on a like-for-like basis (ie no products are removed from disclosure due to age).
-Solutions revenue from new business wins increased by 3ppts, to 21%.
-We launched nine New Products into the market including TASTEVA® SOL Stevia sweetener, a patent-protected breakthrough in stevia technology to help customers solve stevia solubility challenges.
-We invested in a new automated lab at our Customer Inpovation and •
+Developing and commercialising new products is essential to our ability to lead the industry in our chosen categories, and, therefore, to the long-term growth of our business.
+Without them, we might be unable to meet our customers' future requirements, which could damage our performance and reputation and result in customers switching to our competitors.

+- We have a robust innovation process, based on both in-house development and external open innovation, which delivers a strong pipeline of new ingredients and solutions for our customers. - Our ICD team monitors consumer and category trends and works closely with commercial partners to ensure new products and solutions meet our customers' needs. - Our ICD team connects with external organisations, including biotech, pharma, and food technology ecosystems, to identify and make the most of scalable innovation and new product opportunities. - We prioritise opportunities to partner with our customers to accelerate development cycles and bring new products to market more quickly.